The Home Depot

 Activity log — timestamped record of all dispute actions and status changes

-Every action timestamped — submission, status change, document upload, AP team response.
-Suppliers could track resolution without contacting Home Depot directly.
+Every action timestamped: submission, status change, document upload, and AP team response captured in one place.
+Suppliers could track resolution without a phone call or email.

 What This Shaped